WinawerLab/vis-mod-course/Adelson1985/ReadMe.md

 for a simple tutorial of the model (by applying impulse stimuli).
 For other types of stimuli, please refer to the file "trialDot" for drifting dot stimuli, "trialSin" for drifting sinusoidal grating and "trialBar" for drifting bar.

+Running the tutorial and sinuosidal grating stimuli do not require any other packages.
+However, running dot and bar stimuli require an installation of the MT model package available at http://www.cns.nyu.edu/~lcv/MTmodel/.
+We also provide the package as a zip file "MT Model" within the folder.